cms-dev/cms/README.md

 So far, it is an extremely low traffic mailing list.
 In the future, we may consider splitting it in different lists for more specific usage cases (user support, development, ...).

+To help with the troubleshooting, you can collect the complete log files that are placed in /var/local/log/cms/ (if CMS was running installed) or in ./log (if it was running from the local copy).